 How much does a funeral cost?

-Very few people think about the costs that come with preparing their bodies after life, but they can add up quickly.
+Very few people think about the costs that come with preparing their bodies for the afterlife, but they can add up quickly.
 The National Funeral Directors’ Association (NFDA) reports that the median cost of a funeral with a viewing and burial comes in at $7,640 — and that data was for 2019, the most recent year for which they’ve published their price list study.
 You should budget for a little bit more now.

 Cremation can be much more affordable.
 NBC News reports that an extremely simple cremation can cost about $1,600, but that generally doesn’t include a viewing, if that’s something your family would want.
 And it could mean getting cremated in a cardboard container, which may or may not bother your loved ones.